Tango (drink): Marketing and advertisement

+In August 2009, a billboard campaign extolled the "weird and wonderful" side effects of drinking too much "Tango with added Tango Orange" (such as "Too much Tango made me suck a bull's udder" and "Too much Tango made me shave my Nan, 'innit.").
+The British press pointed out that the initials of "Tango With Added Tango" spelled the insult "twat" when read vertically, and this was later revealed to be intentional.
+The British advertising regulator Advertising Standards Authority ruled that the ad was not offensive, following a number of complaints particularly regarding the bull.

+Television

 Beginning in the late 1980s, surrealism was becoming a mainstream technique in advertising.
 Answering Tango's search for a new ad campaign, ad agency HHCL created the catchphrase "You know when you've been Tango'd".
 The campaign began in 1992 with the advert Orange Man; it featured a man drinking Tango and immediately being slapped around the face by a portly man painted orange (Peter Geeves).
 The advert received widespread condemnation after a craze for "Tangoing" people swept the nation's playgrounds, and there were reports of children receiving serious injuries, or even being deafened by being slapped on the ears.

 Tango voluntarily replaced the "slapping" advert with an almost identical new version, where the orange clad person kisses the man instead of hitting him.
 The original version was ranked third in a list of "The 100 Greatest TV Ads", in a 2000 poll conducted by The Sunday Times and Channel 4.

 Most subsequent Tango advertisements have avoided showing violence, except for the advert from October 2004, "Pipes", which showed a man rolling down a hill with concrete pipes, causing it to be banned, and the advert from March 1997, "Vote Orange Now", where the orange clad man made another appearance, slapping the advert's protagonist several times.
 This latter advert was featured in the first advert break on Channel 5.

+In May 1994, Tango launched new TV ads for its Apple flavour Tango with seductive themes.

 In March 2000, an advert originally produced in 1998, which depicted a pre-fame James Corden being bullied for not drinking Tango, was banned because it was seen as encouraging the bullying of overweight children.
 The replacement was a satirically inoffensive advert, Drink Tango: It's Nice.